Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Depending on what definition is used, there is some overlap between mood disorders and personality disorders, which affect 9 percent of people in the United States yearly.
 A personality disorder is an enduring and inflexible pattern of long duration leading to significant distress or impairment, that is not due to use of substances or another medical condition.
 In other words, personality disorders cause people to behave in ways that are seen as abnormal to society but seem normal to them.

 The diagnosis and classification regarding personality disorders has been evolving and is somewhat controversial.
-To guide diagnosis and potential treatments of mental disorders, the American Psychological Association publishes the Diagnostic and Statistical Manual on Mental Disorders (DSM).
+To guide diagnosis and potential treatments of mental disorders, the American Psychiatric Association publishes the Diagnostic and Statistical Manual on Mental Disorders (DSM).
 Experts working on the latest version initially proposed changing the categories of personality disorders.
 However, the final publication retains the original ten categories, but contains an alternate/emerging approach for classifying them.
 This evolution demonstrates the challenges and the wide array of treating conditions, and also represents areas of difference between theorists, practitioners, governing bodies, and other stakeholders.
 As discussed in the Sociological Research chapter, study and investigation is a diligent and multi-dimensional process.
 As the diagnostic application evolves, we will see how their definitions help scholars across disciplines understand the intersection of health issues and how they are defined by social institutions and cultural norms.

 White pills next to a pill bottle are shown here.